 Salt Lake City, Utah 84111

 About the Author: The top portion of this article was excerpted from Charles Dawson’s book, Pioneer Tales from the Oregon Trail and Jefferson County, published in 1912.
-Dawson lived in Jefferson County, Nebraska for more than 40 years and personally knew many of the pioneers who traveled along the Oregon Trail.
+Dawson lived in Jefferson County, Nebraska, for over 40 years and personally knew many pioneers who traveled along the Oregon Trail.
 Note: The article, as it appears here, is far from verbatim as it has been edited for clarity, truncated, and updated for the modern reader.